 Coordination of WRC-19 harmonized positions for the EAC region

-Developement of Policy and Regulatory Frameworks and Guidelines for the region
+Development of Policy and Regulatory Frameworks and Guidelines for the region

-Coordination of regional ICT projects e.g East Africa Peering and Interconnnection project, Harmonized Ewaste Management
+Coordination of regional ICT projects e.g. East Africa Peering and Inter-connection project, Harmonized E-waste Management

 He further informed the assembly the steps taken by EACO in improving the working relationship with EAC.
 He cited the EACO application to become a semi-autonomous entity of the EAC submitted to the Ministers of TCM through the seventh (7) NRA’s committee meeting that was held in January 2017.
 The Objectives of EACO on harmonization of communication policies and development of the Communications sector go a long way to match with the EAC Treaty Articles 98 and 99 of the EAC which stipulates on the communications development agenda by EAC Member States.
 It is because of this complementarity, EACO was granted an Observer status.